-Much thanks to guest blogger, Matt Tietjen, for these specific ideas to use an iPad to support students in Phase III.
+Much thanks to guest blogger, Matt Tietjen, for these specific ideas to use an iPad to support students.
 Invaluable!

 Goodnotes: You can take pictures of educational materials, zoom in on important details, isolate one problem or diagram at once and also write on it.
 You can use the writing feature to highlight salient features, or the student can use the writing feature to complete the assignment.
 For example, I have a student who does best with one math problem per page rather than several.
 Each morning of the week, her class gets a “morning math” worksheet with several problems on it.
 The paraprofessional would use Goodnotes to take a picture of each problem on the worksheet and quickly create a digital notebook for that worksheet, with one problem per page.
 The student could then flip through the notebook and write on the iPad to solve one problem at a time.
 Her final product could be saved in a folder on the iPad and also turned in by emailing it to the teacher or uploading it to apps like Google Drive or Dropbox.

 Snaptype: Very useful for minimizing complexity in worksheets by taking a picture of a worksheet, zooming in on one problem at a time, and allow the student to type an answer for each problem using the onscreen keyboard or an adapted Bluetooth keyboard.
 Great for math worksheets!

 Photo Album/ Camera: Yup!
 Just the regular old photo album and camera on the iPad.
 Can be used to reduce complexity and capture distance information in so many ways.
 Here are some ways I am using it: